WalletConnect/walletconnect-specs/docs/specs/clients/notify/data-structures.md

   topic: string, // dApp subscription topic to manage the subscription and call wc_notifySubscriptionUpdate and wc_notifySubscriptionDelete
   account: Account, // CAIP-10 account
   scopes: string[], // Array of notification types enabled for this subscription
-  sym_key: string, // Symetric key used for notification topic. sha256 to get notify topic
+  symKey: string, // Symetric key used for notification topic. sha256 to get notify topic
   expiry: number, // Unix timestamp of expiration
 }
 ```